 The clinic will consist

-of 5 three-hour classes plus 1 three-hour (field practical) follwed by one- all day class.
+of 4 three-hour classes plus 1 three-hour field practical, followed by 1 all day class.
 (There will be an exam and for those that pass, a short final meeting to cover administrative details (creating a Vikings login to report your scores so you can get paid, registering on the PENSRA site, reserving games, etc.)).

 is an entry level clinic for Adults and Youth 12+.
 Attendance